edgio-docs/edgio-docs/src/pages/guides/app_security/reports.md

 (MB) on your account.

 **Key information:**
--   You may <a href="#data-transferred-generate">generate</a> a generic Data Transferred report or break down traffic by the IP version (i.e., IPv4 or IPv6) through which clients requested your content.
+-   You may [generate](#data-transferred-generate) a generic Data Transferred report or break down traffic by the IP version (i.e., IPv4 or IPv6) through which clients requested your content.
 -   View the amount of data transferred at a specified point in time by hovering over the desired bar in the graph.
 The time interval represented by each bar is determined by whether you are viewing an